No one wants to wear their poverty.

 Community and School Partners

-The extraordinary support from JCPenney in Riverside helps us achieve program shopping.
-Together, we are making a difference in the lives of numerous children.
+The extraordinary support from JCPenney stores in Riverside and Moreno Valley, and Target in Corona, helps us provide students necessary clothing to help them be successful.
+Together, we are making a difference in the lives of children in Greater Riverside.

 MAKING A DIFFERENCE